todokku/TwixterTube/README.md

     end
 ```

 <p>Utilized React Hooks for construction of later components such as the Comments, Modals and sidebar components.
-Below deomnstrates the first few lines of the CommentIndexItem, a single comment and how the props and state do not utilize "this" and can have the syntax of a functional component.</p>
+Below deomnstrates the first few lines of the CommentIndexItem, a single comment and how the props and state do not utilize "this" and can have the syntax of a functional component.
+The second input for the useEffect function simulates componentDidMount, so that I can properly set specific jsx variables to be used in the html portion of the component.</p>

 ```
 const CommentIndexItem = props => {